openknowledge-archive/wordpress-theme-okfn/README.rst

   lessc okfn.less

 ... to recompile the core CSS file and commit your changes to the page.
 See css/README.markdown for further details.

+Note that we use a fork of Twitter Bootstrap as the basis for our CSS.
+It 99% matches the vanilla version, with occasional shims to make BuddyPress render nicely.